Vetnametz/Java_inter_questions/README.md

 The algorithm will require the use of one of the many techniques for detection of the rings of references.
 Please note that the class must be thread safe.

-## Please, create an operating Angular component from HTML that produces a DOM, containing another working Angular components.

 ## For all questions please provide code snippets.
 One answer one separate commit please.